 During the Waterbird Usage Study Freckled Ducks were recorded on the Swamp on three occasions; 13 in December 1981, 2 in December 1982 and a breeding record in November 1983.
 During the spring of 1985 one bird was sighted.
-It is probable that Freckled Ducks regularly use the area for moulting (R. Jaensch, pers. comm., 1986).
+In spring of 1986 an active nest was found, and three male Freckled Ducks sighted.
+It is probable that Freckled Ducks regularly use the area for moulting (R. Jaensch, pers.
+MULL., 1986).

 It appears that Freckled Ducks are now not as common at Benger as they were in the late 1950s and early 1960s.
 Possible reasons for this are: lack of suitable feeding areas due to the spread of Typha on the Swamp; frequency of fire in the Melaleuca stands decreasing the available nesting and refuge habitat; and the pressures of duck shooting.
+Given the great variation in movements of waterbirds, it is also possible that Freckled Ducks have not used Benger Swamp in large numbers in recent year, preferring instead other suitable wetlands in South-western Australia or elsewhere.